Moesif Servlet Integration Documentation

 Built For Latest Version Software License Source Code

-moesif-servlet-jakarta is an identical implementation that uses the newer Jakarta Servlet API and works with Java 17+ Tomcat 10 and Spring Boot 3.0.
-The source code is located in foldermoesif-servlet-jakarta
+An identical implementation moesif-servlet-jakarta uses the newer Jakarta Servlet API.
+This implementation works with Java 17+ Tomcat 10 and Spring Boot 3.0.
+You can find its source code in the moesif-servlet-jakarta folder.

 Add the Moesif dependency to your project’s pom.xml file: